Rigorous Maximum Likelihood Estimation for Quantum States: Introduction

-Many emerging quantum technologies such as quantum computing, quantum communication, quantum sensing, quantum machine learning and quantum cryptography rely on preparing suitable quantum states.
-A basic requirement is to verify that the prepared state is indeed what was intended and whether the output state of a quantum circuit is what is theoretically expected.
-Quantum State Tomography (QST) \cite{cramer2010efficient, Flammia_2012, PhysRevLett.111.020401, Guta_2020} is the process of inferring the state of a quantum system and is a fundamental task in quantum information.
 The major difficulty in QST is the exponential growth in the size of the Hilbert space dimension, $d = 2^n$, as the number of qubits $n$ grows.
 Any quantum system of importance that could solve a real problem, otherwise difficult to solve classically, would require hundreds to thousands of qubits.
 For instance, even our current Noisy Intermediate-Scale Quantum (NISQ) era is characterized by quantum processors containing up to $1000$ qubits.
 Given the large dimensionality, there are two challenges: an experimental challenge of collecting $\nTotalPOVM=\mathcal{O}(d^2)$ measurements needed to determine all the degrees of freedom in the $d\times d$ state matrix, and a computational challenge to compute and store the state matrix.

 Addressing these challenges usually requires some structural assumptions on the target state, such as assuming it is pure (or nearly pure) or more generally low-rank~\cite{Guta_2020, JMLR:v16:koltchinskii15a, KUENG201788} or has a matrix product state (MPS) structure~\cite{cramer2010efficient, PhysRevLett.111.020401, Baumgratz_2013, lanyon2017efficient, PRXQuantum.4.040345}.
-This can lead to a reduced demand for measurements, with $m=\mathcal{O}(d)$, and reduced computational time, and there is a long line of work making progress.
-Our contribution is to present an algorithm that solves the traditional maximum likelihood estimation (MLE) formulation for a fixed measurement size $\nTotalPOVM$ in $\mathcal{O}(\nTotalPOVM d)$ flops (per iteration) and $\mathcal{O}(\nTotalPOVM d)$ memory which, whenever $\nTotalPOVM <d^2$ and the target state is nearly pure, improves upon existing state-of-the-art schemes that require $\mathcal{O}(d^3)$ flops and memory.
+There is a long line of work showing that these assumptions can lead to a reduced demand for measurements, with $\nTotalPOVM=\mathcal{O}(n)$ for MPS and $\nTotalPOVM=\mathcal{O}(d)$ for low-rank assumptions, as well as reduced computational time.
+Our contribution is to present an algorithm that solves the traditional maximum likelihood estimation (MLE) formulation~\cite{vrehavcek2001iterative,QuantumMLE_Hradil1997} for a fixed measurement size $\nTotalPOVM$ in $\mathcal{O}(\nTotalPOVM d)$ flops (per iteration) and $\mathcal{O}(\nTotalPOVM d)$ memory which, whenever $\nTotalPOVM <d^2$ and the target state is nearly pure, improves upon existing state-of-the-art schemes that require $\mathcal{O}(d^3)$ flops and memory.
 We reformulate the convex MLE problem as a non-convex problem to exploit structure and remove constraints, but show how we can still recover provable {\em a posteriori} guarantees as if we had solved the original convex formulation.